kei-s/vscode-rails-navim/README.md

-# VSCode Rails Navigation
+# VSCode Rails NaVim

-VSCode extension for Rails file navigation.
+VSCode extension for Rails file navigation like vim-rails.
 It is heavily inspired by [tpope/vim-rails](https://github.com/tpope/vim-rails).

 *For now, it supports only some features from vim-rails.*